01Maya/Beach-Escapes/README.md

 Built with smooth animations, immersive visuals, and responsive layouts, the website delivers a premium travel browsing experience across all devices.

 ---

+## Description

+This project features a visually rich UI focused on beach tourism and tropical adventures with modern web interactions.
+The landing page includes animated destination carousels, interactive activity cards, testimonial sections, and a fully responsive contact form.
+Designed with clean aesthetics and smooth transitions, the interface creates a luxury vacation-inspired user experience.

+---